ben854719/Threat-Detection-System/README.md

 - Input Normalization – Preprocess incoming text for consistency and clarity.
 - Gemini Translation Output – Use Gemini API to translate English threat reports to French.
 - Language Detection – Automatically identify the source language for routing and fallback handling.

+## Integrate with MCP Server:

+## Ensure MCP can:

+- Receive incoming reports
+- Trigger LangGraph flow
+- Store or forward translated output##

+## Run the Flow:

+- Normalize → Detect → Translate (if English) → Fallback (if needed) → Output